All Episodes

 It's no different than the doctor who wore his white coat around rounds and never washed it.

-The these kids don't wash their masks all day long.
+These kids don't wash their masks all day long.

-They're in them, they get uh moisture, they get dirt, they get bacteria, and they're they're expected to wear them for six to eight hours a day.
+And they're expected to wear them for six to eight hours a day.

 What we're seeing in our clinic is an increase in strep cases with these kids.

-And I believe that that has to do with a fecal oral transmission because they're wearing these masks all day long every day.
+And I believe that that has to do with a fecal-oral transmission because they're wearing these masks all day long, every day.

-Your last thought, uh, Dr. Fareed, we'll give you the last word today.
+We'll give you the last word today.

-I agree with uh the ladies uh c uh speech in Georgia fully, and that um what we need to do is focus on on early treatment, getting these sick younger people on the treatment, it's very effective against the variants.
+And that what we need to do is focus on early treatment, getting these sick, younger people on the treatment.

 We want to prevent the long COVID syndrome.

-We want to treat knock that virus out, and that's what Fauci missed.
+We want to treat, knock that virus out.

 But we still have to battle.

-The medicines are very safe for them, and and the masks and vaccines are secondary.
+The medicines are very safe for them.

-I really appreciate you both being with us, and I I urge everybody to read a wide variety of opinions and get the best of people I I personally love the people that are on the front lines actually dealing with it.
+I personally love the people that are on the front lines actually dealing with it.

-I don't like when I hear from people and they tell me, yeah, they said if it gets bad, uh then call me.
+I don't like when I hear from people and they tell me, yeah, they said if it gets bad, then call me.

-We appreciate you both being with us though.
+We appreciate you both being with us, though.

-Dr. Fareed, thank you.
+Dr. Farid, thank you.

 Dr. Tyson, thank you.

-Thank you, Sean, appreciate it.
+Thank you, Sean.

-All right, 800-941 Sean, our number.
+All right, 800-941-Sean, our number.

-Hey Sandy, how are you?
+Hey, Sandy, how are you?

 Glad you called.